Explain What is USENET, What is TELNET in Computer ?

 The Usenet on the Internet is like an electronic Bulletin Board.
 Usenet works on the client-server concept Therefore the two main components of Usenet.

 News Server & News Reader

-To use newsgroup, the article distributes over the internet by a News Server. .
-A News server is a set of computer software used to handle Usenet articles.
+To use a newsgroup, the article distributes over the internet by a News Server. .
+News server is a set of computer software used to handle Usenet articles.
 It may also to a computer itself which is primarily used for handling Usenet.
-The news server store and forward articles to the user.
+The news server store and forwards articles to the user.
 A user needs client software called news Reader to read these articles.

 News server and Newsreader communicate by using Network news transfer Protocol.
 Microsoft Outlook Express is a News Reader package.
 An article can be sent to multiple newsgroups also possible to restrict the geographical distribution of postage.